Ravindrasuthar/OrderApp_Weekly_Test/README.md

 # Data Flow

 _**Controller:**_ The controller has endpoints for adding a user, product, address, order , get user by id, get order by id, get product by category, delete product based on id.
-The @PostMapping annotation is used for the addUser, addProduct, addAddress, addOrder endpoint to handle HTTP POST requests with a JSON request body containing a user object.
+The @PostMapping annotation is used for the addUser, addProduct, addAddress, addOrder endpoint to handle HTTP POST requests with a JSON request body containing a Entity object.
 ```
 ```
 ```